bevyengine/bevy/_release-content/release-notes/compressed_image_saver.md

 The new `compressed_image_saver` feature compresses textures into BCn formats (for desktop GPUs) or ASTC formats (for mobile GPUs), producing higher-quality output than the previous Basis Universal approach.
 The compressor automatically selects the best output format based on the input texture's channel count and type — for example, single-channel textures get BC4, HDR textures get BC6H, and standard RGBA textures get BC7.

+Try out the new `compressed_image_saver` example to see it in action.

 ## Automatic Mipmap Generation

 No more manually generating mipmaps!
 The new backend automatically produces a full mip chain during compression.
 This means less aliasing when textures are viewed at a distance and better GPU cache utilization — all for free, just by running your textures through the asset processor.